Gene Keady

-Lloyd Eugene Keady (born May 21, 1936) is an American basketball coach.
+Lloyd Eugene Keady (born May 21, 1936) is an American Hall of Fame basketball coach.
 He is best known for his 25 years serving as the head men's basketball coach at Purdue University in Indiana.
 In his tenure leading the Boilermakers from 1980 to 2005, he went to the NCAA Tournament seventeen times, twice advancing to the Elite Eight.

 Personal life

 Keady was born in Larned, Kansas on May 21, 1936.
 He graduated from Larned High School.
 He had two children with his first wife.
-He married his second wife, Patricia, in 1981 and adopted her daughter.
+He married his second wife, Patricia, in 1981, and adopted her daughter.
 They were married until her death in 2009.
 He has been married since 2012 to Kathleen Petrie.

 Playing career

 Kansas State

 Keady's father instilled in him a passion for sports.
 This became evident as Keady was a four-sport athlete at Garden City Junior College in Garden City, Kansas.
 At the junior college level, Keady was named an All-American in football for playing quarterback.
-Keady continued his education at a higher level at Kansas State University.
+Keady continued his education at Kansas State University.
 At Kansas State, Keady was a letter-winner in three sports: football, baseball, and track.
 In the summer of 1958, Keady graduated from Kansas State with a B.S. in biological sciences and physical education.

 Professional

-Keady was drafted in the 19th round of the 1958 NFL Draft by the Pittsburgh Steelers (223rd overall pick) but did not play.
+Keady was drafted in the 19th round of the 1958 NFL draft by the Pittsburgh Steelers (223rd overall pick) but did not play.